henriquevasconcelos/henriquevasconcelos.github.io/index.md

 - A local index of the dataset using [TinyDB's](https://tinydb.readthedocs.io/en/latest/) JSON database;

 **Analysis**

-I have also [analysed](pdf/propeller_analysis.html) the propellers the team currently owns selecting the best one for use.
+I have also [analysed](pdf/propeller_analysis.html) the propellers the team currently using [Pandas](https://pandas.pydata.org/) and [Matplotlib](https://matplotlib.org/) to visualise their performance and select the best one for use.

 <img src="images/ppds_plots.png?raw=true"/>